Advanced Certificate in Medical Laboratory Technology

-The next opportunity to apply as a new student in the AC will be in for Fall 2013, with a deadline of March 1st.
+The next opportunity to apply as a new student in the AC will be Fall 2015, with a deadline of March 1st.
 See the graduate admissions website (http://www.hunter.cuny.edu/graduateadmissions/applying/degree-application/application-requirements) for details.

 Review of candidates will take place after that date.
 Spaces are limited and competitive, so consider alternative pathways as well.Preparation well in advance is necessary to obtain materials from far away schools, and to make allowance for full time study.

 What are the documents I will need when I submit my application?